-3. ‘contract type’ to specify between paying via credit card/check, or by solar loan.
+3. Tap ‘contract type’ to specify between paying via credit card/check, or by solar loan.

 5. Next, tap ‘name’ to view, compare, and select product’s financing term lengths and corresponding percentage rates for the selected funding partner. products, comparing varying loan products and trade offs between loan terms, percentage rates, applicable dealer fees, and how each affects the monthly loan payment for your customer to ultimately meet their financial expectations and objectives.

 6. Tap ‘calculate’ once you’ve made a selection and the app will auto-update to detail project costs reflecting the selected financing product.
-You can select any number of financing products each provider has, and to identify the best fit for your customer’s monthly payment and financial objectives.
+You can select any number of financing products each provider has to identify the best fit for your customer’s monthly payment and financial objectives.

 Now, when thinking about your commission, Sales Teams will use one of two versions of the app, so let’s briefly look at each.
 At the bottom of the ‘Financial Details’ screen you will notice blue print for the link to edit commission amounts.

 7. Some partners set a specific price point for their teams to target.
-If this is the case for you, simply select ‘update target cost’ and type the desired price per watt margin, like this, and Elli will compute those changes accordingly.
+If this is the case for you, simply select ‘update target cost’ and type the desired price per watt margin and Elli will compute those changes accordingly.

 8. Meanwhile, if your team modifies the project’s commission using the commission slider, scroll to the bottom of the financing details page and tap ‘Update Commission’.
 Then, slide the white circle to select the commission you feel is fair for the deal and the market.
 Elli will automatically build your commission into the contract.
 Don’t forget to tap ‘save’ so your selection is saved and applied to the system’s pricing.